 A person(s) intentionally causes or stages an automobile accident in order to file fraudulent or inflated insurance claims with your insurance company for repairs, injuries, etc.

-A person using your identity and insurance to obtain medical services or prescriptions.
+A person uses your identity and insurance to obtain medical services or prescriptions.

 A medical provider charges for services that were not performed or falsely inflates the cost of services in order to file fraudulent insurance claims with your insurance company and receive payment.